Saumyasingh99/Motor-Insurance-Claims-Analytics/README.md

 ### 4️⃣ Trends in Sales

-Sales and premium analysis including:
+Analyzes premium collection and sales performance.

+Key insights:

 - Premium by Vehicle Age
 - Premium by Year
 - Premium by Engine Type
-- Pareto Analysis
-- Vehicle Brand Analysis
+- Premium by Vehicle Brand
+- Renewal Status Analysis

 ![Trends in Sales](Screenshots/Trends_in_sales.png)